transcom/mymove/README.md

 ### Documentation

-You can view the project's godoc on [godoc.org](https://godoc.org/github.com/transcom/mymove).
+You can view the project's GoDoc on [godoc.org](https://godoc.org/github.com/transcom/mymove).

 Alternatively, run the documentation locally using: